zwabbe/SecondFridayProject/README.md

   * To view it just open the index.html file and it should open with your default browser.

-* Please note that an alert will be played if the default value for the Name input hasn't changed.

 ## Known bugs / Issues